urbit/developers.urbit.org/content/guides/core/hoon-school/H-libraries.md

 +++
-title: Libraries
+title = Libraries
-nodes: [145, 153, 175]
+nodes = [145, 153, 175]
-objectives: ["Import a library using `/+` faslus.", "Create a new library in `/lib`.", "Identify the role of a desk in the Clay filesystem.", "Identify the components of a beak.", "Identify filesystem locations (including desks).", "Identify the components of a path.", "Build code samples with `-build-file` thread.", "Discuss Ford import runes."]
+objectives = ["Import a library using `/+` faslus.", "Create a new library in `/lib`.", "Identify the role of a desk in the Clay filesystem.", "Identify the components of a beak.", "Identify filesystem locations (including desks).", "Identify the components of a path.", "Build code samples with `-build-file` thread.", "Discuss Ford import runes."]
 +++

 #   Libraries